monesma/flashloans-detector/README.md

-1 - Creation of a signature database of well-known FlashLoan contracts 2 - Checks whether a log matches one of the signatures 3 - Return positive or negative (boolean)
+1 - Creation of a signature database of well-known FlashLoan contracts 2 - Checks whether a log matches one of the signatures 3 - Return positive or negative (boolean) as a promise

 ### detectByTxAmounts